Rating: 8 / 10

-Look, I know you're in Bali to try Balinese food, visit a temple, prance around barefoot because you think it's sacred, buy a sarong at the nearest stall for 10 times the real price, get a bad case of the tummy tremors from a late night fix, almost drown learning how to surf, put off that morning meditation alarm until your holiday is over, and maybe, just maybe, meet the person of your dreams... well.... those things can happen, but one thing that doesn't happen too often in Asia is finding an above average Mexican-ish spot.
+Look, I know you're in Bali to try Balinese food, visit a temple, prance around barefoot because you think it's sacred, buy a sarong at the nearest stall for 10 times the real price, almost drown learning how to surf, put off that morning meditation alarm until your holiday is over, and maybe, just maybe, meet the person of your dreams... well.... those things can happen, but one thing that doesn't happen too often in Asia is finding an above average Mexican-ish spot.

 So please, tear yourself away from all the fun you're having, hop in a Grab Taxi and punch this address into your app!